Are apples good for diabetes?

 According to the US Department of Agriculture (USDA), there are about 25 grams (g) of carbs in total in a medium-sized apple, and around 19 g of that is sugar.

 Most of the sugar in an apple is in the form of naturally occurring fructose, however, and this may have a different effect on the body than other sugars.
-Also, fructose is different to the refined and processed sugars found in packaged foods such as chocolates and biscuits.
+Fructose is different to the refined and processed sugars that occurs in packaged foods such as chocolates and biscuits.

 The USDA report that a medium apple contains around 4 g of dietary fiber, and this fiber may help slow the absorption of sugars in the body, which could help prevent spikes in sugar and insulin.

-In addition, pairing fruits with a healthy fat or protein can also lower the spike in blood sugar and make a person feel fuller for longer.
+In addition, pairing fruits with a healthy fat or protein can also lower the spike in blood sugar and leave a person feel full for longer.

-Altogether, apples may have a relatively low impact on the insulin and blood sugar levels in the body and are considered a low-glycemic fruit suitable for people with diabetes.
+Altogether, apples may have a relatively low impact on the insulin and blood sugar levels in the body.
+This makes them a suitable fruit for people with diabetes, in moderation.

 Many people love apples for their simplicity, but they are also very nutritious.